ABGG-services/ABGG/README.md

 You can find us in a variety of of other spots

 * A friend of ABBG has also allowed us to cross-post our events to their [Meetup page](https://www.meetup.com/en-AU/adelaide-board-games-meetup/) if that's your preferred events platform.
-* Those with a taste for online board gaming can find us on [Board Game Arena](https://boardgamearena.com/group?id=3460147)
+* Those with a taste for online board gaming can find us on [Board Game Arena](https://boardgamearena.com/group?id=3460147) and host an [online game night](online-games.md) using Discord.
 * We've got a [guild on BoardGameGeek](https://boardgamegeek.com/guild/331)

 ## Events